Frequently Asked Questions (FAQs)

 NRS 288.105 allows this agency to charge and collect a fee from each local government employer of up to $10.00 for each local government employee so employed by each local government.

-What is the fee for the 2021 fiscal year?
+What is the fee for the 2025 fiscal year?

-Recently in May 2020, the full Board set the rate for fiscal year 2021 at $3.00 per employee for the local governments.
+Recently in May 2024, the Board set the rate for fiscal year 2025 at $3.00 per employee for the local governments and $4.25 for the State.
+Rates for fiscal year 2026 will be set in May 2025.

 What is the due date for the annual assesment?